silkylogs/sorth/README.md

 `print` print the value at the top of the stack
 `printa` print the ascii equivalent of the value at the top of the stack
 `dup` push a copy of what's at the top of the stack back onto the stack

+Comments can be added via prepending the `#` symbol before a single line comment